Content Produced in Partnership with Marriott Puerto Vallarta Resort & Spa

 Eat All the Things

-Mexican food is some of the most addictive and cravable on the planet so much so that it’s one of just two cuisines designated by UNESCO an Intangible Cultural Heritage of Humanity.
+Food in Mexico is some of the most addictive and cravable on the planet so much so that it’s one of just two cuisines designated by UNESCO an Intangible Cultural Heritage of Humanity.
 To celebrate their strong culinary traditions, Puerto Vallarta has a number of standout dining experiences from street food to high-end molecular gastronomy and everything in between.

 Take a cooking class to learn to make their sensuous ceviche (curry may or may not be the secret ingredient), eat your way around the local markets on a food tour, visit Choco Museo, the free chocolate museum, or try a taco and margarita pairing.
 There are sunset dinner cruises, an acrobatic island dinner show called Savia from the founder of Cirque de Soleil, and private sunset meals.